thuduc/fan-out-fan-in/README.md

 - Go ahead and implement the design specified in API_REQUIREMENTS.md fully

 ## Running the Express API
 The API lives under `services/main-orchestrator` and exposes the valuation endpoints documented in `API_DESIGN.md`.
-It currently boots with an in-memory Redis shim so you can exercise the HTTP contract without any external services.
-Replace the shim with a real Redis client before deploying.
+It expects a Redis instance (configure via `REDIS_URL`) for request state and lifecycle coordination.

 1. Install Node.js 20.x and ensure it is the active runtime.
 2. From the repository root run: